 You may be struggling to make ends meet with your current small business, or perhaps you want to start a new venture that has a low initial investment.
-In either case, digital products are a great option for giving you a source of passive income.
+In either case, many digital product ideas are great for giving you a source of passive income.
 But what are digital products?

 Put simply, a digital product is anything you create once and then sell multiple copies of online.
 It’s common for entrepreneurs to create digital products that are related to their main business, but you can also build a new company around your digital product ideas.